 Interdisciplinary Artist and Director

-Li-E's artistic practice also have been influenced by her active participation in Improbable’s open space events, including its annual 'Devoted and Disgruntled: 'What Are We Going To Do About Theatre And Performing Arts?' facilitated by Phelim McDermott.
-Her second art book, 'n-1 Performance Life', was published in 2017, which was collected by The National Poetry Library Collection at the Southbank Centre, British Library in London, the Asian Art Archives in Hong Kong and among others.
-The Artbook edition was first presented during the public display of 'Universal Language' at Southbank Centre's Literature Festival 2017.
+Li-E is currently undertaking her artistic development through the Arts Council Emergency Response fund to carry out her 'Proposition For Self-Development 2020.'
+Her artistic practice has developed through her three self-managed Arts Council England Awards for Cloud Clock Love (2011-12), n-1 (2015-17) and One-Year R&D project: A Silent Opera on the Life and Art of Tehching Hsieh (2017-2018).
+These works aimed to develop a new understandings of 'Nothingness' that did not reduce it to a lack or absence.
+Other related works include, ‘Invisible/Visible’ (2003), ‘A performance of 0, 0, 0, n+1, n+1, etc.’ (2009), ‘I am your anti-matter’ (2011), 'Nothing Political' (2011), ‘24 Hours in dreams’ (2012) and ‘I declared, I am invisible now’ (2012).
+Her work had also developed from her active participation in Improbable Theatre’s Open Space events in 2009 - 2015, including its annual 'Devoted and Disgruntled: 'What Are We Going To Do About Theatre And Performing Arts?' facilitated by Phelim McDermott.
+Her recent art publication, 'n-1 Performance Life', was published in 2017, which was collected by The National Poetry Library Collection at the Southbank Centre, British Library in London, the Asian Art Archives in Hong Kong and among others.
+The Art-book edition was presented during the public display of 'Universal Language' at Southbank Centre's Literature Festival 2017.

-She received Distinctions for her BA Theatre Practice - Alternative Theatre at the Central School of Speech and Drama in 2004, and her MA Media Arts and Philosophy at the University of Greenwich in 2007, London.
-She was part of the National Theatre's Art of Regeneration supported by National Endowment for Science, Technology and the Arts (NESTA) in 2004-07, and worked as a digital designer and animator for theatre and opera productions in 2004-08.
+She received Distinctions for her BA Theatre Practice - Alternative Theatre at the Royal Central School of Speech and Drama in 2004, and her MA Media Arts and Philosophy at the University of Greenwich in 2007, London.
+Previously she worked and trained at the National Theatre's Art of Regeneration Programme supported by National Endowment for Science, Technology and the Arts (NESTA) in 2004-07, and worked as a digital designer and animator for theatre and opera productions in 2004-08.
 She also worked and trained as a Pharmaceutical Dispenser in 2009-14.
-In 2009 she began her independent open space experiments in performance, visual arts, site-specific and mixed media, pursuing her first solo artistic work, ‘n-1’, in 2015.
-She developed her additional trainings in producing, directing and artistic leaderships through the Battersea Arts Centre, National Theatre, Young Vic, Royal Opera House, Improbable and Live Art Development Agency in London.
-She was a member of Studio Artist at ]Performance Space[, and is a member of Contemporary Political Theory Research Group at Royal Holloway, University of London.
+She received training and residency programmes provided by the Battersea Arts Centre, National Theatre, Young Vic, Royal Opera House, Improbable Theatre and Live Art Development Agency (London), and Centre for Chinese Contemporary Arts (Manchester).
+She was a member of ]Performance Space[ (UK), and Contemporary Political Theory Research Group at Royal Holloway, University of London.